alexamlie/INFERNO/README.md

                         If you want to run the enhancer bootstrapping analysis, provide this flag.
   --run_gtex_coloc      If you want to run COLOC analysis of your summary statistics against GTEx eQTLs from 44 tissues (requires summary statistics)
   --run_lncrna_correlation
                         If you want to analyze expression correlation of any lncRNAs identified by COLOC analysis (--run_gtex_coloc flag) against all other RNAseq-based GTEx genes to find lncRNA targets.
+  --run_metaXcan        If you want to run MetaXcan analysis of your summary statistics against GTEx v7 eQTLs from 48 tissues (requires summary statistics)
+  --summary_has_header  If you want to run metaXcan or LD score regression, this flag says whether your summary statistics file has a header or not.
+If not, one will be appended for use with these tools
+  --run_LDSC            If you want to run partitioned LD score regression analysis on your summary statistics against the 53 default LD score regression annotations.
+  --run_pathway_analysis
+                        If you want to run pathway analysis (only applies if you also run lncRNA correlation).
+Note that the WebGestaltR package must be installed for this, and your environment must have internet access for that package to work, so this will only run if you're directly running the pipeline (i.e. --cluster_system='shell').
+  --cluster_system {bsub,shell}
+                        If running enhancer sampling, GTEx co-localization, and/or lncRNA correlation, this flag describes how those computationally intensive jobs will be run.
+The bsub option submits them as separate bsub jobs, while the shell option just runs them sequentially from the same shell as the other INFERNO.py analyses
 ```

 For example, the full pipeline call for the schizophrenia analysis in the method manuscript